MIDFIELDR/midfieldr/README.md

 **Get started** vignette [(link)](articles/get_started.html) introduces some of the basic midfieldr functions and the midfielddata data sets.
-Additional vignettes develop the material in more detail.
+Additional vignettes (accessible from the *Vignettes* pull-down menu) develop the material in more detail.

 ## Meta

--   Data provided by MIDFIELD [(link)](https://engineering.purdue.edu/MIDFIELD)
+-   For more information about MIDFIELD [(link)](https://engineering.purdue.edu/MIDFIELD)
 -   Get citation information with `citation("midfieldr")`
 -   This project is released with a Code of Conduct